 - Beds & Borders & Moss control

 Preparing for a colourful gardenDaffodils, tulips, and snowdrops that were blooming in the previous months are beginning to fade as the season comes to a gradual end.
 Removing any spent flowers you may spot allows you to put the energy back into the bulb, strengthening the bulb for the upcoming season!

 Plant perennials to give a pop of colour to your garden

-To give your emerging garden a great start to the season, you will want to top-dress and mulch your borders and beds.
+To give your emerging garden a great season, you will want to top-dress and mulch your borders and beds.
 This will give your herbaceous plants that died back in the colder winter months a supportive environment to make a re-appearance in the coming months.

 Mulching helps suppress weed and improve the soil around your flowers

 If you followed our gardening tips for March, you are already on the way for a successful veggie patch.
 If you haven’t, do not worry.
 All is not lost.
 You can start by covering up any open areas where you are planning to plant your summer crops.
 This helps temperatures warm up, giving the soil that little bit of extra warmth necessary to give your crops the best possible start for a successful harvest in the months to come.

 As we feel the gentle sunshine on our skin and breathe in the scent of spring rain, we are reminded of rebirth, regrowth and renewal.
 It marks the perfect time for new beginnings and invites us to take action.
-This is a great month to paint your sheds, deckings and fences and to get all foundation jobs done, so you can be sure to enjoy your garden at its best this summer.
+This is a great month to paint your sheds, deckings and fences and to get all those jobs done, so you can be sure to enjoy your garden at its best this summer.

 For your gardening needs, feel free to browse through our range of premium gardening tools, designed and manufactured by gardeners, for gardeners.